Figuring Out the Old City

 Steki where you can eat traditional Cretan food and listen to traditional Cretan music every night.

 From the Inner Harbor you can continue walking on the stone wall of the breakwater all the way to the Bastion of Saint Nicholas to the lighthouse, along the way taking photo after photo of Chania, and as in my case during early spring, the snow-capped mountains beyond.
-If you have brought your fishing gear with
+If you have brought your fishing

 you this is a great area to try your luck, especially out by the lighthouse on the end or near the small fishing boat channel that cuts through the wall and stone breakwater.
 If you turn right after the Porto Veneziano, in front of the Minoan Ship Museum, you will pass a large parking lot and an opening in the city wall that leads you to a small beach.
 Above the beach is a park with a view of Koum Kapi, a Muslim settlement which was outside the city walls beyond the Gate of Sabbionera